Active ingredient

 If you notice any of the following, you or the child may need urgent medical attention.

 These are rare or uncommon side effects, but are serious conditions (some of which may rarely be fatal).
-If any of the above occurs, tell your doctor immediately, or visit the casualty department at your nearest hospital.
+If these signs occur, tell your doctor immediately, or visit the casualty department at your nearest hospital.

 Other side effects